darasus/ai-blog/content/the-benefits-of-self-learning.md

   your interests.
 Expertise will also make it easier to find a job and increase your network of people you can hire for specific projects.
 You can also use social media as a way to stay connected with like-minded individuals online.
+intro: >-
+  You can’t get a second chance to make a first impression.
+This applies whether you’re meeting someone for the first time or you’re trying to impress your new boss with your professionalism, knowledge and communication skills.
+  Getting back on track isn’t always simple.
+But with self-learning, everything is possible!

+  Self-learning is an individualized learning process in which students learn directly from sources such as books, audio or video recordings, computer programs, and virtual libraries.
+It is an independent study that takes place outside of a traditional classroom setting and often at an learner's own pace.
+Self-learning involves structured activities in which individuals plan their own learning experiences, monitor their progress, set goals and follow a detailed program of readings and practice assignments.
 ---

 ## Achieve Your Goals